-- (i) For the purpose of claiming TA/DA, the Member is required to tender claim to the MS&A Section in the prescribed form(Arrival/ Departure Report/Intermediate Journey form) with complete details of their journey chronologically along with used original air-tickets/counterfoils and in the case of e-ticket, electronic ticket duly countersigned by the Member along with boarding pass.
+- (i) For the purpose of claiming TA/DA, the Member is required to tender claims to the MS&A Branch in the prescribed form (Arrival/ Departure Report/Intermediate Journey form) with complete details of their journey chronologically along with used original air-tickets/ counterfoils, boarding pass and in the case of e-ticket, electronic ticket duly countersigned by the Member.
 Travelling and Daily Allowances Bills of Members are prepared by the Rajya Sabha Secretariat on the basis of the information furnished by the Member.
 The TA/DA claims are required to be signed by the Members at the places indicated therein after affixing revenue stamp.
-The bills so prepared are sent to the Pay and Accounts Officer, Rajya Sabha for arranging payment. - (ii) The forms prescribed for furnishing the Arrival, Intermediate Journey and Departure Reports are available in the Rajya Sabha Notice Office and MS&A Section of the Secretariat. - (iii) In the cases where the air ticket is lost, the Member is required to produce a certificate from the concerned airlines for having performed the journey by air. - (iv) Members are required to record in the columns provided in their Travelling and Daily Allowances Bills the mode of payment desired by them viz., (i) whether payable to self, or (ii) creditable to their accounts with their bankers in Delhi or New Delhi or any out Station Bank named by them.
-If no specific instruction is given in this behalf it will be presumed that the payment is desired for self and cheque will be issued to the Member accordingly. - (v) To avoid delay in payment and inconvenience to Members, a branch of the State Bank of India functions in Room No 57, Parliament House (First Floor).
-The working hours of the branch are from 12 noon to 4 p.m. on week days and 12 noon to 2 p.m. on Saturday.
-This branch is primarily intended for the encashment of cheques drawn by the Pay and Accounts Officer, Rajya Sabha/Lok Sabha in favour of Members of Parliament.
-There is also a branch of the State Bank of India in the Parliament House Annexe.
+The bills so prepared are sent to the Pay and Accounts Officer, Rajya Sabha for arranging the payment. - (ii) The forms prescribed for furnishing the Arrival, Intermediate Journey and Departure Reports are available in the Rajya Sabha Notice Office and MS&A Branch of the Secretariat. - (iii) In the cases where the air ticket is lost, the Member is required to produce a certificate from the concerned airlines for having performed the journey by air. - (iv) Members are required to record in the columns provided in their Travelling and Daily Allowances Bills their account details for making the payment.